yaswanth00369/aem-author-publish-setup-linux/README.md

-# AEM-Author-Publish-Setup-Linux (Ubuntu 24.04)
-AEM Author and Publish instance setup on a Linux server (Ubuntu) with systemd service files, performance tuning, and sample page creation using We.Retail template.

-# AEM Author-Publish Setup on Linux
+# AEM Author-Publish Setup on Linux (Ubuntu 24.04)

-This repository documents the setup and configuration of Adobe Experience Manager (AEM) Author and Publish instances on a single Ubuntu Linux server.
+This repository documents the setup and configuration of Adobe Experience Manager (AEM) Author and Publish instances on a single Ubuntu Linux server with systemd service files.

 ## 🔧 What’s Included